 Posted: 30 Nov 2017 Last revised: 7 Aug 2020

 I empirically investigate some of the key features of cryptocurrency returns and volatilities such as their relationship with traditional asset classes, as well as the main driving factors behind market activity.
-The main empirical results suggest that while there is a mild relationship between returns on cryptocurrencies and commodities, e.g., gold and energy, such relationship does not translates in volatility spillover effects.
-Consistent with existing theoretical models in which trading activity is primarily driven by investors' sentiment, I show that traded volume is primarily driven by past returns and by a short-lived effect of aggregate market uncertainty.
-Finally, impulse-response functions from a panel Vector Autoregressive (VAR) model show that macroeconomic factors do not seem to affect market activity both in the short-term and in the long-term.
+The main empirical results suggest that while there is a mild relationship between returns on cryptocurrencies and commodities, precious metals in particular, such relationship does not translates in volatility spillover effects.
+Consistent with existing theoretical models in which trading activity is primarily driven by investors' sentiment, I show that trading volume is driven by past returns.
+On the other hand, macroeconomic factors do not seem to affect market activity both in the short-term and in the long-term.

 JEL Classification: G11, G12, G15, G19